-203FS Tank
+219FS Tank

-The 203FS is equipped with a single, 50 Gallon, pressurized fuel tank.
-The tank is of aluminum construction and is secured/insulated with foam during the construction of the boat.
-The tank is located on centerline between the aft livewell and aft end of the console.
+The 219FS is equipped with a single, 80 Gallon, pressurized fuel tank.
+The tank is of aluminum construction and is secured/insulated with foam during the construction of the boat The tank is located on centerline between the livewell and aft end of the console.
 There is a sending unit installed in the tank.
 Inspection ports in the deck and head compartment provide access to tank fittings.
-The tank vents though the gas fill that incorporates a cap that allows air to move into and out of the tank.